chinoxyz/BananaBrain/readme.md

 ## How to reproduce the results?

-Run Navigation.ipynb

-The Environment solved in 439 episodes!

-For more information about the result check the report.md
+The Environment was solved in 439 episodes!
+For more information about the result check the report.md.

+To reproduce the results run Navigation.ipynb with jupyter lab.